Vasili Popugaev: The Society

 Popugaev, with Nikolai Grech, Ivan Born and others, formed a literary society which had its first session on July 15, 1801.
 On November 26, 1803 the group was officially recognized and chartered as the St. Petersburg Free Society of Lovers of Literature, Science, and the Arts.

 The Society was originally formed simply as a venue for members to pursue their own literary education and learning, but the interests of some founders – Popugaev in particular, but also Born – also ran toward the socio-political, and some of the Society's lectures took on political overtones.
 Popugaev was in these early years the soul of the Society: he was its First Secretary, its censor, its most assiduous recruiter of new members, and its most active speaker and worker on the Society's publications.
-While unquestionably erudite and energetic, yet Popugaev (in the words of Grech) "Inspired the most pure intentions, was indifferent to the judgments of the world and worldly relations, rushed in all directions, began many projects but did not finish anything."
+Popugaev (in the words of Grech) "Inspired the most pure intentions, was indifferent to the judgments of the world and worldly relations, rushed in all directions, began many projects but did not finish anything."

 Beginning with a desire to practice diligently at writing poetry and stories of both light and serious content, Popugaev gradually turned to public discourse and rhetoric; he studied and translated Western philosophers, legal thinkers, and writers on in philology, history, and finally, physics, and he wrote essays and reviews on all of these subjects.

-Of Popugaev's legacy in literature and in society, we can form some idea.
-He was a man of serious mind, strict with himself and others, passionate, fond, an autodidact on the literature of the French theorists of freethought and himself a freethinker.
-His ideal social order was ancient republican Sparta, with its severe laws, especially regarding education.
-To Popugaev, the highest title was "citizen", the greatest wealth personal freedom, the greatest evils indifference, ambition, tyranny, and slavery.
+Popugaev's was a self-educated reader of French writers associated with freethought and was himself described as a freethinker.
+His political and social views drew on the model of ancient republican Sparta, particularly its laws concerning education.
+In his writings, he placed a high value on citizenship and personal freedom and criticized indifference, ambition, tyranny, and slavery.

 All these views Popugaev expressed clearly, and sometimes sharply, in his passionate poems to civic motivation.
 Like other members of the Society, he welcomed the new reign which promised to promote public education, but chastised it for failing to honor its pledge that the strong should abide by the laws, protect the people's happiness, march in the paths of righteousness, and care for the peaceful development of the state.
 In Popugaev's poems, one constantly hears the call to social activism, education, humanitarianism.